vericks101/Vitae-Opus-Web/README.md

-#Opus-Vitae
+#Vitae-Opus

-This is a repository to represent the Opus Vitae project.
+This is a repository to represent the Vitae Opus project.